chaldea-center/chaldea-docs/docs/app_setting.md

 ## Chaldea User
 A very simple user system, only for user data backup and multi-device synchronization.

 It's not a necessary step if you just use it on one device.
-Everything is available in app whenever registered or not.
+Everything in app is available regardless of registered or not.

 ::: warning
 NO security guarantee!
 DON'T use frequently used passwords!!!